Trade Discount in Purchase Book or Purchase Journal

 Example Showing Trade Discount in Purchase Book

-Prepare the purchases book of Unreal Pvt Ltd. from the following details.
+Prepare the purchase book of Unreal Pvt Ltd. from the following details.

 Jan 7 – Purchased 10 Keyboards from ABC Co. for 300 each (for resale, invoice # 60)